Helping out a community hit hard by flooding

 GILBERTON, Pa. — Main Street in Gilberton has been transformed into a river.

-Some are trying to make the best of the situation, like a man kayaking down the main drag of the small borough.

-But for many, the last four days of fighting floodwaters have been nothing but devastating.
+For many, the last four days of fighting floodwaters have been nothing but devastating.

 "I've been off and on crying," said Kathleen Merna of Gilberton.
 "I find myself fortunate because I'm young, me and my wife are both in a stable position in life.
 We have jobs."